binaryage/blog/_posts/2010-10-06-totalfinder-discount-coupon-with-friends.md

 #### Asking how you can help?
 Good!

-You can help me sell more TotalFinder licenses and earn $5 discount for yourself and 2 of your friends.
-You have some friends, right?
+You can help me sell more TotalFinder licenses and earn $5 discount for yourself and 2 other friends.<br>You have some friends, right?
 Doing something for your friends for free is always a good idea.

 <img src="{{site.url}}/images/totalfinder-discount-for-friends.gif" style="border:1px solid #888;">